ethan-web-dev/a-design-system/README.md

 *For readers: This is a mock repository for something non-component related so I don't suggest you use this.*

 A bucket of Pre-styled Headless React components.
-Uses tons of popular packages, copies tons of popular packages, and has totally seperate stuff too.
+Uses tons of popular packages, copies tons of popular packages, and has totally separate stuff too.

 ## Overcoming the Anatomy of an Atomic Design System